 - Re-direction of My Documents to the server for central backup of individual user files currently stored on their C drives.

-- Group settings for Chrome or Internet Explorer to ensure access to specific websites that require special settings.
+- Group settings for Chrome or Edge to ensure access to specific websites that require special settings.

 With all the central management and security benefits of a Domain Controller Server, including this in your network design plan is our recommended approach.

 For advice on cloud versus on-premises options for storing and managing your data and applications, give BSC Solutions Group a call today.
 We’ve been providing IT consulting and support services to organizations in the Toronto area for almost 30 years and have been a Microsoft Partner since 1999.